jeffcpullen/quay-ansible/README.md

 Requirements
 ------------

+Before running:

-Before running you need to pull down the roles that this playbook depends on.
+1) You'll need to pull down the roles that this playbook depends on.
 You may need to define an HTTP proxy for some environments.

  ```
  ansible-galaxy install --roles-path ./roles/ -r requirements.yml
  ```

+2) Get the quay shared secret from https://access.redhat.com/solutions/3533201

  Requires Ansible 2.7+